Spinal Cord Stimulator

 If you are a crewman who has been injured by negligence or unseaworthiness of the vessel, your damage complaint should always include a claim for future medical expenses.
 A Jones Act or maritime injury settlement should take into account the money you will need to set aside to cover future medical expenses associated with the ongoing costs of your spinal cord stimulator treatment.
 Under the Jones Act and general maritime law, crewmen injured through negligence and unseaworthiness are also entitled to claim money damages to compensate them for pain and suffering, mental anguish, lost past and future earnings, and lost earning capacity.

-If you are an injured crewman suffering from chronic pain and need help getting treatment for your injuries, contact Beard to discuss your claim at 1-800-61-1091.
+If you are an injured crewman suffering from chronic pain and need help getting treatment for your injuries, contact Beard and his partners at Johnson Beard & Trueb PC to discuss your claim at 1-800-61-1091.
 Beard is always on the side of the injured worker.
 He has been protecting injured seamen and commercial fishermen’s rights to compensation for over 30 years.